DebonairSM/job-apply/README.md

 - **40-59**: Weak match - missing critical requirements
 - **Below 40**: Poor match - wrong tech stack or seniority level

+**Blocker Detection:**
+The system automatically identifies dealbreakers like:
+- Wrong tech stack (AWS instead of Azure, Python instead of C#)
+- Wrong seniority level (Junior when you're Senior+)
+- On-site only positions (when you need Remote)
+- Missing core technologies (no Azure mention)

-When viewing results, you'll see category breakdowns to understand exactly which technical areas match or don't match.
+When viewing results, you'll see category breakdowns and blockers to understand exactly which technical areas match or don't match.

 ### About Privacy